webplatform/docs/apis/workers/Worker/onmessage/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: 'An event listener to be called when a message is received from the worker.'
 tags:
-  0: API
+  - API_Object_Properties
-  1: Object
+  - API
-  2: Properties
+  - Webworkers
-  4: Webworkers
+  - Needs_Examples
 uri: apis/workers/Worker/onmessage

 ---